TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

 Flags:
-  -k, --known          load common 'known' ABIs from cache -s, --sol strings    extract the abi definition from the provided .sol file(s) -f, --find strings   search for function or event declarations given a four- or 32-byte code(s)
+  -k, --known          load common 'known' ABIs from cache -s, --sol            extract the abi definition from the provided .sol file(s) -f, --find strings   search for function or event declarations given a four- or 32-byte code(s)

 Global Flags: